-Ratio 2015 2014 2013 Explanation Current Ratio 1.72 1.65 1.50 The current ratio is calculated as the Authority's current assets divided by current liabilities.
+Ratio 2016 2015 2014 Explanation Current Ratio 1.86 1.72 1.65 The current ratio is calculated as the Authority's current assets divided by current liabilities.
 A strong current ratio is over 1.0, and indicates an organization's ability to meet their short-term obligations.
-The Authority's ratio has remained relatively consistent through each year, with the average over the three year period being 1.62.
+The Authority's current ratio has continues to improve each year, with the average over the three year period being 1.74.
 The Authority has nearly two times the amount of current assets as compared with current liabilities.
-Further, year over year the Authority's current ratio has increased.
-Debt to Asset Ratio 0.83 0.84 0.85 The debt to assets ratio is calculated by dividing total debt by total assets.
-The debt to asset ratio remained substantially unchanged over the three year period, as the Authority uses debt solely to finance the acquisition of capital assets.
+Further, year over year the Authority's current ratio has increased, reflecting the positive cash flow generated from operations.
+Debt to Asset Ratio 0.81 0.83 0.84 The debt to assets ratio is calculated by dividing total debt by total assets.
+The debt to asset ratio continues to decline, decreasing to 0.81 in 2016 from 0.84 in 2014, as a portion of capital assets are paid for through excess revenues.